vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

   * Ambrosia (NL), Ambrosia (EN)
   * Brandnetel (NL), Nettle (EN)

-To see this subtype and forecast data use this button to go to the `Developer tools` and filter the entities on with the keyword `kleenex`.
+To see this subtype and forecast data, use this button to go to the `Developer tools` and filter the entities with the keyword `kleenex`.
 <br>

 [![Open your Home Assistant instance and show your state developer tools.](https://my.home-assistant.io/badges/developer_states.svg)](https://my.home-assistant.io/redirect/developer_states/)

 Click on the image to see all the forecast and subtype details which are stored in the `attribute` data.

 <a href="images_kleenex/kleenex_forecast.png">
 <img src="images_kleenex/kleenex_forecast.png" alt="Kleenex forecast" width=250px">